-- 1. Students nominate a doctoral committee and submit a Form-1 Committee / Conflict of Interest form that meets departmental and University requirements: https://ext-prod.graddiv.ucsb.edu/sites/default/files/2021-05/FormI-COI-05.2021.pdf - 2.
+- 1. Students nominate a doctoral committee through Gradpoint Students that meets departmental and University requirements - 2.
 In consultation with the committee, Grad Director, and the GPA, students select an available date to take the exam.
 Notification must take place no later than two weeks prior to exam to allow adequate time for generation of exam questions. - 3.
 Student provides the GPA with a completed Form-2 Report on Doctoral Degree Qualifying Examinations: https://ext-prod.graddiv.ucsb.edu/sites/default/files/2021-02/Form%20II-02.21.pdf - 4.
 The GPA will administer the Qualifying Exam to student then forward completed exam to committee members for review.
 Doctoral committee reports the results of the oral exam defense of the qualifying exam answers and the dissertation prospectus on the Form-2 Report on Doctoral Degree Qualifying Examinations. - 5.
 The student picks up Form-2 from GPA, pays \$50 advancement to candidacy fee, and submits form to the Graduate Division.